brochwerger/crawler/README.md

 - Not all "local" urls seems to be properly handled (see `'Unable to categorize'` messages in logs)
 - BeatifulSoup seems to have problem parsing non english text (see `' ... confidence ...'` and `'... not decoded ... '` messages in logs)
-- Add monitoring thread that peridically prints status (queue sizes and such)
+- Add monitoring thread that periodically prints status (queue sizes and such)
 - Limit queue size and add waiting when queue is full ?
-- Add mechanism to force workers to stop ?
+- Depth limiting mechanism only works with `nthreads == 1`.
+Need an alternative mechanism to force workers to stop.
+Maybe levearge the timeout capability of python queues?

 ## Observations